 Information security technologies are advancing at such a pace that a gap has been created between the number of people needed to manage it all, and the number of trained, qualified professionals available to fill the need.
 This is wonderful news for those seeking to advance their careers by focusing on securing the data and networks major corporations and government agencies depend upon.

-If you’re a manager in any of the companies seeking to fill those positions, that’s frighteningly bad news.
-But if you’re someone seeking employment in the cybersecurity sector, it’s fantastic.
+If you’re someone seeking employment in the cybersecurity sector, it’s fantastic.

 Who Are You?